 Learning is something that we should never want to stop doing, whether that is formally or not.
 But for some job roles, there may be some experience or qualifications that will really help to get you on the job ladder.
 Are there any courses that you could be doing to help further your skills or knowledge?
 You could look for CIPD courses, for example, as doing one could get you a pathway to acquiring internationally recognised qualifications in human resources, for instance.
-But there are so many different kinds of courses out there, so there is bound to be one that is going to work for you and what you want to do.
+But there are so many different kinds of courses out there that are the perfect fit for technology companies, so there is bound to be one that is going to work for you and what you want to do.

 Networking and chatting to people that are doing what you want to do can be a good way to get your foot in the door, so to speak.
 You can ask them the ins and outs of the job, so that you can tailor your applications to those situations, for example.
 You should also look at your social media profiles too.
 Are they set up as they should be?
 Though they are social media profiles, are they as professional looking as they could be?
 LinkedIn is a good site to be on too, as you can network on there, without having to leave your home.